-It’s a good decision to register to two more libraries, as their collections are definitely complimenting each other.
+It’s a good decision to register for more libraries, as their collections are complimenting each other.
 Based on my observation, in LLC there are a lot more science and science fiction books and omnibooks (as well as The Three-Body Problem and How to Live Safely in a Science Fictional Universe, both were in my wish-list), graphic novels (though mostly are 1st volume only), and series bundles (such as Diana Wynne Jones’ Howl’s Moving Castle series.
 In Camden Library a lot more hobby and art-and-craft books, how-tos, cooking, and traveling books.
 Oh, and also For Dummies series.
 As well as Harlequins(?) if you’re into those.
 To be fair I note that Camden Library has Darth Vader and Son and Lonely Planet Bali & Lombok, so yeah.
 So far no one has Ian Rankin books, I’m curious about his writing.
 Maybe I’ll check the physical collection if I have the means.

 Other than Overdrive, the libraries also provide services from OneClickDigital, etc. but this article is mostly emphasising on Overdrive, so, not yet, maybe.